AetherSX2/AetherSX2/README.md

 # AetherSX2 FAQ

+### NEW Updates

+AetherSX2 development is indefinitely suspended.
+Due to neverending impersonating, complaints, demands, and now death threats, I'm done.

+You can still download/use the app and it will continue to work for the forseeable future.

+AetherSX2 was always meant to be a fun hobby for me, not profit driven.
+It doesn't make sense to continue working on a hobby which isn't fun anymore.

+Stay safe out there, and watch out for scammers, there seems to be a lot of them.

+(e.g. there's multiple people claiming to represent AetherSX2 on various social media - they are not legit)

+Thanks to everyone who wasn't a d*ck for the last year.

+Current build downloads are still available at https://www.aethersx2.com/archive/ - please follow good security hygiene and don't install APKs from random sources.

+Update 2023/01/10: I no longer have any active online presence in any community.
+Anyone claiming to be Tahlreth, or represent AetherSX2, is impersonating and scamming you.
+I hope the threats and hate will stop now.

+---

 ## What is it?
 AetherSX2 is an emulator of the PS Two console for the Android platform.
 You can play games which you have dumped from disc on your portable device.